 More than a decade later, the spill’s legacy still shapes how Charleston thinks about its water.

-What Happened in January 2014
+What Happened in the 2014 Elk River Contamination

 Freedom Industries operated a chemical storage facility on the banks of the Elk River, roughly one mile upstream from West Virginia American Water’s treatment plant intake.
 The facility held crude 4-methylcyclohexanemethanol (MCHM), a foaming agent used in coal processing.